animesh-007/Basic_VAE_implementation/README.md

-# Basic_VAE_implementation
+# Basic VAE Implementation

-## This Repositry contains implementation of simple autoencoder, CNN autoencoder and Variational autoencoder on MNIST dataset
+This Repositry contains implementation of simple autoencoder, CNN autoencoder and Variational autoencoder on MNIST dataset in pytorch.